wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 ## What's next?

-In the following `Guides` sections, we'll walk you through getting those API keys and setting up the finer points of features such as Stripe Payments & Webhooks, Auth, Email Sending, Analytics, and more.
+In the following `Guides` sections, we'll walk you through getting those API keys and setting up the finer points of features such as Payments & Webhooks, Auth, Email Sending, Analytics, and more.